hashworks-code/littlebrahma.v2/_workpage1/Paketobrand.md

 challange: "Challenge"
 challangeList:
-  - challangepara: "- Design a brand identity for Hashworks"
+  - challangepara: "- Design a brand identity for Paketo"
-  - challangepara: "- Should focus on the domains Hashworks is functioning"
+  - challangepara: "- Should focus on the DevOps"
-  - challangepara: "- A logo that captures the brand values"
+  - challangepara: "- A logo that encapsulates the problem solving method of the application"
-  - challangepara: "- Establish a visual language that resonates the organizations purpose"
+  - challangepara: "- Establish a visual language that resonates the applications purpose"

 perceiveTitle: "Perceive"
 percevesubtitle: "Understanding the DevOps"